Privacy and personal information

 - all submissions made to us during a special consultative procedure or other consultative procedure (for example submissions on proposed plan changes, consent applications and the long-term plan) are usually made available to the public under the Local Government Act 2002.

-We also make available information such as oblique flood imagery and aerial imagery, and imagery to help manage the safe navigation of vessels and promote safe recreational boating.
+We also make publicly available information such as oblique flood imagery and aerial imagery, and imagery to help manage the safe navigation of vessels and promote safe recreational boating.

-How do we protect your personal information?
+How do we protect your information?

 Looking after your information is our priority.
 We are committed to protecting your personal information and take reasonable steps to ensure it is:

 - protected against loss, damage, misuse, and unauthorised access.
-We restrict access to personal information to those individuals who need access to this information in order to assist us in performing our duties and obligations
+We restrict access to personal information to those individuals who need access to this information in order to assist us in performing our functions and obligations

 - accurate, up to date, complete, relevant, and not misleading.